Slow Moving Clouds

-Slow Moving Clouds, have been added to the bill and will perform before Mount Alaska, on Sunday 15th March for what promises to be a stellar evening in the landmark georgian Pepper Canister Church, Mount Street Crescent, Dublin 2.
+Slow Moving Clouds, have been added to the bill and will perform before Mount Alaska, on Thursday 18th March for what promises to be a stellar evening in the landmark Georgian Pepper Canister Church, Mount Street Crescent, Dublin 2.
 Slow Moving Clouds commence at 8pm.

 Slow Moving Clouds are a band based in Dublin, Ireland.
 They bring together roots in the Irish and Nordic folk traditions with post-punk drones, baroque strings, and soaring falsetto vocals – creating an immersive, atmospheric sound unlike anything you’ve heard before.

 Following on, Dublin duo Stephen Shannon and Cillian McDonnell aka Mount Alaska who will bring their euphoric, electronic sounds – Let’s raise the roof!

 This unique evening will see the stunning interior backdrop of the Pepper Canister Church bathed in light, designed by artist Steve Mac Devitt, making this an experience not to be missed.

 Tickets for Mount Alaska & Slow Moving Clouds cost EU15.00 and are on sale from www.selectivememory.ie